sagemath/trac_to_gh/Issue 157.md

 # Issue 157: Integers(2**31)(5) hangs on 32-bit  (fine on 64-bit, but something else is probably broken there)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/157

 Original creator: was